Top 10 Must-Read Maritime Novels

 • 378 Pages - 11/06/2018 (Publication Date) - CreateSpace Independent Publishing Platform (Publisher)

-The Old Man and the Sea, written by legendary American writer Ernest Hemingway, tells a relentless, agonising battle of an old Cuban fisherman with a giant marlin far out in the Gulf Stream.
+The Old Man and the Sea, by legendary American writer Ernest Hemingway, tells the story of an agonising battle involving an old Cuban fisherman with a giant marlin in the Gulf Stream.

-With his simple and brilliant language, the writer narrates the patience and determination of the fisherman, Santiago, in his solitary struggle against his catch after days of unluckiness in the sea.
+With his simple and brilliant language, the writer narrates the patience and determination of the fisherman, Santiago, in his solitary struggle against his catch.

-After 84 days-long string of bad luck, a big Marlin takes hold of the line, however, leaving Santiago incapable of handling his catch because of its size.
+After 84 days of bad luck, a big Marlin takes hold of the line, leaving Santiago incapable of handling his catch because of its size.
 After three days of struggle in the sea, Santiago reaches shore only to see that his efforts were in vain.

 Beyond a thrilling tale, the novel talks about the battle of humans with the environment and even a fight against our own doubts.